pnp/PnP-PowerShell/Documentation/AddPnPFile.md

 ```powershell
 PS:> Add-PnPFile -Path .\displaytemplate.html -Folder "_catalogs/masterpage/display templates/test"
 ```
 This will upload the file displaytemplate.html to the test folder in the display templates folder.
-If the test folder not exists it will create it.
+If the test folder does not exist it will create it.

 ###Example 3
 ```powershell